alexpnt/programming-lab/MooshackTraining/Chess/chess.md

-# Problem A - A new chess game
+# A new chess game

 ## Description